William Hatherell and His Work: The Art of the Illustrator (Limited Edition Prints)

 You might be interested in these related item(s):

-Original issues of Bradshaw's ART OF THE ILLUSTRATOR(1918)
+Original issues of Bradshaw's ART OF THE ILLUSTRATOR (1918)

 - Artist Biography

-William Hatherell was a Victorian era illustrator who worked for magazines such as The Graphic, Harpers, Scribner's and the Century.
+William Hatherell was a Victorian era illustrator who worked for magazines such as The Graphic, Harpers, Scribner's and The Century.

 Today he is mostly remembered for crudely printed images as sadly the printing technology in Hatherell's day was pretty primitive.
 Combined with cheap paper stock, it stripped Hatherell's work of much of its sensitivity and expressiveness.
 Of course, like all resourceful artists Hatherell made the best of his limitations; he emphasized strong compositions and high contrasts that could survive the publication process.